Corporate Governance

 Support Systems for Outside Directors

 The Company recognizes that outside directors require an in-depth understanding of the Group’s business operations and business activities.
-Accordingly, we continually endeavor to supply outside directors with the information and insight on business activities that are necessary to supervise management while also providing the opportunities needed to fulfill their roles.
+Accordingly, we continually endeavor to supply outside directors with the business activity information and insights that are necessary to supervise management while also providing them with the opportunities needed to fulfill their roles.

 • Participation in meetings of general managers of core Group companies and other executive team meetings, tours of bases of Group companies, and discussions with presidents of Group companies for facilitating a greater understanding of business operations and business activities

-• Informal meetings between outside directors and relevant departments on topics including Central Bank Digital Currency and promoting DE&I.
+• Informal meetings between outside directors and relevant departments on topics including human resources measures in the Medium-Term Management Plan period and the businesses of Group companies

-• Explanatory forums on Board of Directors’ meeting agenda items prior to Board meetings to assist in understanding of items
+• Explanatory sessions on Board of Directors’ meeting agenda items prior to board meetings to assist in the understanding of items

-• Timely and effective provision of information such as details on the proceedings of internal meetings to outside directors
+• Timely and effective provision of information on the proceedings of internal meetings, etc. to outside directors

-In order for an outside director (“Outside Director”) of the Company to be classified as independent, they must not fall under, or have recently fallen under, any of the following categories:
+In order to be classified as independent, an outside director of the Company must not fall under, or have recently fallen under, any of the following categories:

 1. Major Business Partner

-• An entity that has the Company or SMBC as a major business partner or an executive director, officer, or other person engaged in the execution of business of such an entity.
+• An entity that has the Company or SMBC as a major business partner, or an executive director, officer, or other person engaged in the execution of the business of such an entity

-• An entity that is a major business partner of the Company or SMBC or an executive director, officer, or other person engaged in the execution of business of such an entity.
+• An entity that is a major business partner of the Company or SMBC, or an executive director, officer, or other person engaged in the execution of the business of such an entity

 2. Specialist

-• A legal expert, accounting expert, or consultant who has received money or other property from the Company or SMBC averaging more than ¥10 million per year over the last three years, in addition to any compensation received as a director or corporate auditor.
+• A legal expert, accounting expert, or consultant who has received money or other property from the Company or SMBC averaging over ¥10 million per year over the last three years, in addition to any compensation received as a director or corporate auditor

 3. Donations